 Seam Puckering - In Conclusion

-Most of all ‘Keep calm and carry on sewing’ while you check the list of possible problems to your seam puckering.
-Where there’s a wrinkle there’s a way especially if you take it easy and persevere.
+Most of all, keep calm while you check the list of possible problems with your seam puckering.
+Where there’s a wrinkle, there’s a way, especially if you take it easy and persevere.

 Leave a Reply